WestDRI/wgpages/content/ray.md

 Wouldn't it be great if we could use Ray to distribute execution of Numba-compiled functions to workers?
 It turns out *we can*, but we have to be careful with syntax.
-We would need to define remote compiled functions, but neither Ray, nor Numba let you combine their decorators (@ray.remote and @numba.jit, respectively) for a single function.
+We would need to define remote compiled functions, but neither Ray, nor Numba let you combine their decorators (`@ray.remote` and `@numba.jit`, respectively) for a single function.
 You can do this in two steps:

 ```py
 import ray